-Other investments include CEDEARS (that is, securities that can be traded on the Buenos Aires Stock Exchange representing shares of companies listed on international markets) and financial debt instruments with initial maturities exceeding three months as from the date of acquisition.
+Other investments include financial debt instruments with initial maturities exceeding three months as from the date of acquisition.
 They are initially recognized at fair value and subsequently valued at amortized cost or at fair value, depending on the classification of the financial instruments, as set forth in Note 2.19.